-The Bonnet Carré Spillway is an excellent example of engineering design and construction in the era before "high-tech" solutions, and is listed on the National Register of Historic Places.
+The Bonnet Carré Spillway is an excellent example of engineering design and construction in the era before "high-tech" solutions, and is eligible for listing on the National Register of Historic Places.

 High strength concrete used in the spillway was an engineering advancement.